chanced/caps/README.md

 was built with the following priorites in mind: configurability, consistency, correctness, ergonomic, and reasonable performance; in that order.

-The library has built in support for configurable initialism replacements (e.g.
-"Uuid" -> "UUID"), can support special case unicode (e.g. Turkish, Azeri, ...), and finally is modular in that each step in the case conversion process can be configured, augmented, or replaced.
+The library has built in configurable initialism replacements (e.g. "Uuid" -> "UUID"), can support special case unicode (e.g. Turkish, Azeri, ...), and finally is modular in that each step in the case conversion process can be configured, augmented, or replaced.

 The API should be stable as of v0.7.0.